 - Secure your doors and windows - and never leave keys in locks or on windowsills where they’re in plain view.

 - Note down serial numbers - most electronic goods have them.
 It's then easier to prove ownership if the police find your property.

 - Keep valuation certificates and receipts - it helps your insurance company settle your claim if you have proof of ownership and value.

 - Take photographs - for items without serial numbers, such as furniture and jewellery, a photograph is a good substitute.
 A photograph of a unique or rare item can help your insurance company repair or replace it.

-John Lewis Insurance can help you get back on track after a burglary with the minimum of fuss.
+John Lewis Insurance could help you get back on track after a burglary with the minimum of fuss.

-If you have Home Emergency included in your policy, we provide a 24 hour helpline and up to £1,500 in labour and parts for emergency repairs to broken windows or doors.
-Check your policy schedule to see if you have Home Emergency included.
+If you have Home Emergency included in your policy, you have access to a 24 hour helpline and up to £1,500 in labour and parts for emergency repairs to broken windows or doors*.
+Check your Policy Schedule to see if you have Home Emergency included.

 We aim to settle claims as quickly and efficiently as possible.

 Our Specialist Home Insurance policy also provides Trauma Cover, which includes up to £25,000 for security improvements at your home after a burglary.

 Find out more about our Home Insurance now.